Moclaw/MLSolutions/src/Infrastructure/Services/MinimalAPI/README.md

 - Strong typing for requests and responses
 - **Smart automatic parameter binding with intelligent defaults**
 - **Enhanced OpenAPI documentation with automatic parameter detection**
+- **Rich SwaggerUI integration with custom styling and functionality**
 - Standardized response handling
 - Support for versioning and authorization
 - **Command/Query pattern support with automatic binding defaults**